Art-Sells/Arells/Build-Notes.md

 ### Test Online
-- *Clean up Mobile UI my-investments title on mobile is higher than on desktop*
+- *delete all e-mails and sessions and srart all over again testing everything...*
 - both desktop(multiple browsers (private for new sessions))/mobile sessions(page mount, 1 minute delete, my investments page (delete sessions to try again and again)) and email
-- Test (with all links /, /bitcoin, /ethereum, /about, /vavity) on socials (DM's/etc)
+- Test with big and small numbers, all deletions, etc (with all links /, /bitcoin, /ethereum, /about, /vavity) on socials (DM's/etc)
 - Test with j4747477@outlook.com emial
 - look at Metrics